The deal is anticipated to close in the second half of 2026.

 CTR said proceeds from the deal will support the first phase of construction at Hell’s Kitchen.

-The initial stage is expected to include lithium carbonate production capacity of up to 25,000 metric tons per year alongside a 50-megawatt geothermal power facility.
+The initial stage is expected to include lithium carbonate production capacity of up to 25,000 metric tons per year alongside a 50 megawatt geothermal power facility.

 The project aims to combine geothermal energy generation with lithium extraction from geothermal brine, positioning it as a dual source of clean power and battery materials.

 “Few projects simultaneously address energy security and mineral security at scale.
-Hell’s Kitchen is structured to deliver clean baseload geothermal power alongside domestically produced strategic critical minerals from a single integrated brine resource,” Colwell said in the official press release.
+Hell’s Kitchen is structured to deliver clean baseload geothermal power alongside domestically produced strategic critical minerals from a single integrated brine resource,” said Rod Colwell, CEO of CTR.
+The executive added that the project reflects growing demand for reliable energy and domestically produced critical minerals.

 CTR has raised more than US$285 million in private investment for the project to date and has completed a field development plan with Baker Hughes to support its geothermal energy strategy.